mathiasertl/django-ca/docs/source/settings.rst

     ..
 NOTE::

-        When enabled, Nonces in OCSP requests will silently be ignored.
+        When enabled, nonces in OCSP requests will silently be ignored.
 If the extension is marked as critical, an error is returned to the client.

 .. _settings-ca-ocsp-response-cache-renewal: